syncfusion-content/flutter-docs/Flutter/xlsio/getting-started.md

 ## Create an Excel document in Desktop

-Follow the steps provide in [link](https://flutter.dev/desktop) to create desktop support in Flutter.
+Follow the steps provide in [link](https://flutter.dev/desktop) to set desktop support in Flutter.

 You can create an Excel document in desktop by using the following steps: